-The secondary outcome measure is the continuous variable mental component, SF 36.
-If the true difference between the intervention and control group is 7 points, and the standard deviation in the control group is 18 points.
-21 We will be able to reject the null hypothesis that the population means of the experimental and control groups are equal with a probability of (power) 0.80.
+The secondary outcome measure is the continuous variable mental component, SF-36.
+If the true difference between the intervention and control groups is 7 points, and the SD in the control group is 18 points,22 we will be able to reject the null hypothesis that the population means of the experimental and control groups are equal with a probability of (power) 0.80.
 The type I error probability associated with this test of this null hypothesis is 5%.